codejive/bootstrap/README.md

 These scripts handle the following responsibilities:

-1. **First-Time Installation:** If the application is not found, it performs a complete download and unpacks the binary into a hidden application directory in the user’s home directory.
+1. **First-Time Installation:** If the application is not found, it performs a complete download and unpacks the binary into the user’s `$HOME/.local/share` directory.
 2. **Conditional Updates:** It checks for updates conditionally.
 If the local file is older than the remote one, it downloads and unpacks the new version, minimizing unnecessary data transfer.
 3. **Lazy Update Checking:** It only checks the remote server for updates if the last check was done after the configured time period has passed (default is 3 days).
 4. **Execution Handover:** The script acts as a self-installer/updater wrapper.
 After ensuring the application is ready, it hands over execution to the application to be started.
 5. **Configuration Overrides:** Key variables, like the update frequency, can be configured without editing the main script file.
+6. **Uninstall:** There is a rudimentary uninstall mechanism that can be optionally enabled.

 ## **Non-Features**